KmNeetuSingh/Library-App/README.md

 - Uses **Framer Motion** for delightful UI transitions.
 - JWT-based login ensures **secure, tokenized authentication**.
 - Minimalist and mobile-first UI using **Tailwind CSS**.

 ---

-## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

----

-## 📄 License

-This project is licensed under the MIT License.

----

-## 👩‍💻 Developed by

-**Neetu Singh**
-Passionate MERN Stack Developer | [LinkedIn](https://linkedin.com/in/kmneetusingh)

----